IBM/container-service-getting-started-wt/Lab 6/README.md

   Setting up a Kubernetes cluster in Bluemix

-  The first step is to create a Bluemix account.
-After you’ve successfully logged into Bluemix,
+To get started with this lab, Delete the previous deployments and services off of your old cluster, or remove your old cluster entirely.
+Then, After you’ve successfully logged into Bluemix, run:

-  `bx cs cluster-create --name --location --workers 2 --machine-type u1c.2x4 --hardware shared --public-vlan --private-vlan`
+  `bx cs cluster-create --name=Cluster00 --location=dal10 --workers 1 --machine-type u1c.2x4 --hardware shared`

 # Deploying Instana Application Monitoring Agents via IBM Bluemix Container Service